SpudGunMan/meshing-around/README.md

 Any messages that are over 160 characters are chunked into 160 message bytes to help traverse hops, in testing, this keeps delivery success higher.

+[Donate$](https://www.paypal.com/donate?token=ZpiU7zDh-AQDyK76nWmWPQLf04iOm-Iyr3f85lpubt37NWGRYtfe11UyC0LmY1wdcC20UubWo4Kec-_G) via PayPal if you like the project!

-Full list of commands for the bot.
+## Full list of commands for the bot.

 - Various solar details for radio propagation (spaceWeather module)
   - `sun` and `moon` return info on rise and set local time